#561, 7620 Elbow Dr. SWCalgary, AB T2V 1K2Canada

 Whilst it comes with a higher price tag than a porcelain bath, Ecomarmor™ has many benefits, not the least of which is its ability to be formed into all kinds of organic, and ergonomically-focused shapes due to its unique technical characteristics.
 This gives you a very wide range of bathroom styles and designs from which to create your personal bathing space.

 Our Acrylic bathtubs are made from the highest quality Lucite acrylic to give you all the choice of form, functionality, reliability, durability and longevity you desire at an exceptional value for money.
 The homogenous high gloss finish provides a continuous hygienic surface preventing bacteria which with regular clearing will remain spotless and shiny for many years.

 Either freestanding or built-in, Aquatica’s acrylic range promises luxurious good looks in a wide selection of traditional to modern styles and colors.
 Best of all they are lightweight and easy to install.
 By comparison, a cast-iron bathtub weighs around 350lbs - try getting that upstairs!

 In Aquatica’s case, our acrylic baths incorporate seven layers for ultimate strength and rigidity.
 This includes 3-5mm fiberglass internally to add hidden reinforcement within the bath’s structure.

-By comparison a fiberglass bath is made by spraying fiberglass on to a mold, then completely this with a clear gel coat resin.
+By comparison, a fiberglass bath is made by spraying fiberglass on to mold, then complete this with a clear gel coat resin.
 This simplicity of manufacture and low cost of materials is why they are the good basic no-frills option, and the most economical.
 Also because of how they are made, they are lightweight and easy to install.

-Hopefully we have provided you with plenty to consider about the various types of bathtub materials available, their features, benefits, pros and cons.
+Hopefully, we have provided you with plenty to consider the various types of bathtub materials available, their features, benefits, pros, and cons.